Cardwell, Queensland: Geography

 Seaward lies the Hinchinbrook Channel and Rockingham Bay which are both are part of the Coral Sea.
 The Great Barrier Reef is further off-shore to the east.

 Islands are visible from Cardwell including protected areas i.e. Hinchinbrook Island, Goold Island and the Brook Islands Group.

 Oyster Point, view from Cardwell Jetty.

 Oyster Point is one kilometre south of Cardwell.
 This location experienced one of Australia's important conservation battles.

+Climate

+Cardwell has a tropical climate.
+Under The Koppen Climate Classification, the climate is considered as ‘Am’ (Tropical Monsoon).